jonathan-g/jonathangilligan.hugo/content/about.md

 > impacts on inequalities in mobility and access to public transport.
 >
 > Gilligan has published one book and 100 scholarly articles and holds two patents.
-> His paper, "[Household Actions Can Provide a Behavioral Wedge to Rapidly Reduce
+> Their paper, "[Household Actions Can Provide a Behavioral Wedge to Rapidly Reduce
 > U.S. Carbon Emissions](https://doi.org/10.1073/pnas.0908738106)"
 > (co-authored with
 > [Thomas Dietz](https://sociology.msu.edu/people/faculty_directory/thomas-dietz),